mollynguyenx/AMA-Fecal-Transplant/README.md

 **Denoising**
 - conda qiime environment was activated
-- run to remoce low quality reads and bases
+- run to remove low quality reads and bases

 **Taxonomy**
 - rep-seqs and tables are merged